MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/function-calling.md

 # [C#](#tab/csharp)

-When you create a function for an agent to call, you describe it's structure of it with any required parameters.
+When you create a function for an agent to call, you describe its structure of it with any required parameters.
 For example, the following functions are two examples - one that requires no parameters, and one that requires one parameter.

 ```csharp
 // Example of a function that defines no parameters